-So a simple example of this type of approach would be a discussion with a Baptist or a methodist friend, concerning baptism.
+So, a simple example of this type of approach would be a discussion with a Baptist or a Methodist friend, concerning baptism.
 The debate would never end if it were approached with the idea that we would argue what does the Church of Christ teach versus what do Baptists teach.
 The discussion becomes more fruitful, less acrimonious if we put it into this perspective.
-"Let's study what the Bible teaches about baptism and discuss what we learn."
+"Let's study what the Bible teaches about baptism and discuss what we've learned."

 If you keep the discussion between people's beliefs and God's Word (and not between your idea versus their idea) then you have a better chance of actually teaching God's Word and will, rather than your own.